Anto-LSR/Anto-LSR/README.md

 - 👋 Hi, I’m @Anto-LSR
 - 👀 I’m interested in cool looking web applications
-- 🌱 I’m currently learning how to be a developper
+- 🌱 I’m a newbie developper
-- 💞️ I’m looking to collaborate on ...
+- 🎵 I used to be a professional musican & composer
-- 📫 How to reach me ...
+- ✨ If you wanna reach me, -> https://twitter.com/Everbbq

 <!---
 Anto-LSR/Anto-LSR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.